Verigreen/dockerfiles/verigreen/2.0.0/README.md

 ## Usage

+To run a **Verigreen Collector** container issue the following command from the command line:

 ```
 docker run -it -v /path/to/ssh/assets:/root/.ssh -v /path/to/verigreen/config:/var/vg/config -p 8085:8080 verigreen/vg-collector
 ```

+Please note that the `-it` will run the container with an interactive shell, if you wish to run it as a daemon, replace the `-it` with `-d`.

+Once the collector is up, you may access the collector web UI from your host at `localhost:8085`.

 ##  Configuration
 Mapping the `/root/.ssh` and `/var/vg/config` volumes **is required**.
 The minimal contents of those volumes are: